danhellem/azure-digital-twins-spa-getting-started/react-msal-rest/README.md

-# Getting Started with Azure Digital Twins<br/>React app using MSAL and REST
+# React app using MSAL and REST

 This project is an example on how to get started with a React app connecting to Azure Digital Twins.
 It is using MSAL.js for authentication and making direct calls to the Azure Digital Twins REST API's.